titancoder12/My-First-Unity-Game/README.md

 2. Open the project in Unity Hub
     - Click add and select from disk in the dropdown menu.

-    - Select My First Project/Prototype 1
+    - Select (The directory you downloaded into)/My First Unity Game/Prototype 1.
+Not selecting this directory will yield an error from Unity Hub!

     - Make sure to use Unity 2022.3 LTS or newer